chung-leong/react-seq/doc/stasi.md

 Calling `stasi` on a stasi-generator produces the same result as calling it on the original generator.

-`stasi` should not be used in an async generator function, since its code would start running when the first item is retrieved from the generator and not when the function is called.
-By then some items could have been removed from the target already.
+`stasi` should not be called inside an async generator function, as execution of generator functions is deferred til the retrieval of the first item, by which time some items could have been removed from the target already.

 Instead of doing this: